Gathering your system requirements Innovation Release

 Outcomes

-• A validated high-level inventory of compute, network, and storage infrastructure to be used in the next step Deploying your Kubernetes cluster
+• A validated high-level inventory of compute, network, and storage infrastructure to be used in Phase 3: Deploying your Kubernetes cluster

-• A number of requirements validated for configuration in Phase 4 Preparing your environment and a number of inital inputs defined for the HM Helm chart values.yaml to start this file now, continue adding to it from Phase 1 if already started, or to use to populate the values.yaml at the end of Phase 4 (Preparing your environment).
+• A number of requirements validated as ready for use in Phase 4 Preparing your environment and a number of inital inputs defined for the HM Helm chart values.yaml to start this file now, continue adding to it from Phase 1 if already started, or to use to populate the values.yaml at the end of Phase 4 (Preparing your environment).

 Note